joshfinley/PeblessGetModuleHandle/README.md

 ***PEB Access Monitoring***

-Through emulation or debugging, it is possible to monitor access to the PEB or TEB {{< reference content="https://github.com/mandiant/speakeasy" >}}.
+Through emulation or debugging, it is possible to monitor access to the PEB or TEB.
 With these tools, access to PEB memory is straightforward to detect.

 ***Static Signatures***